KIT-MRT/itsc2023-workshop/index.md

 excerpt: ''
 ---

-## Topics
-The topics of interest of the workshop include, but are not limited to:

-- Cooperative and comprehensible motion planning
-- Probabilistic decision making and motion planning (including MDPs, POMDPs, MMDPs)
-- Probabilistic behavior prediction (with help of semantic high-definition maps)
-- Second-order effects in heavy interactive scenarios
-- Evaluation and benchmarking of the aforementioned topics

-## About the Workshop

 Research on Automated Vehicles has experienced vast progress over the last decades.
 Today, first prototypes are sufficiently safe to drive on selected roads in public traffic.
 Nevertheless, safety comes at the price of overly conservative behavior, leading to inconvenient situations, for example, at unprotected left turns or merging scenarios.
 Presumably, the main reasons for this behavior include (a) errors in the prediction of other traffic participants, especially in interactive scenarios and (b) the lack of probabilistic considerations in motion planning.